sketch-hq/SketchAPI/docs-website/pages/cli.md

 Sketch.app/Contents/Resources/sketchtool/bin/sketchtool
 ```

-To run `sketchtool` from anywhere on the command line, add the cli location to `$PATH` or use a convenience script to look up the correct path using `mdfind`.
+To run `sketchtool` from anywhere on the command-line, add the cli location to `$PATH` or use a convenience script to look up the correct path using `mdfind`.

 ```sh
 #!/bin/sh